YDX-2147483647/statistical-dsp/report.typ

 $
 Now it is obvious that $hat(A) = overline(x)$ is a maximum likelihood estimator (MLE).

 $overline(x)$ follows a normal distribution as it is a linear combination of joint normally distributed $x[0], x[1], ..., x[N-1]$.
-Then we can determine the distribution by calculating first 2 moments:
+Then we can find out the distribution by calculating first 2 moments:
 $
 expect overline(x)
 &= overline(expect x) = overline(A) = A. \